What Dog Food Should I Feed My Dog? - GA Pet Food Partners

 Food Intolerances and Allergies

-Pet owners often misunderstand food intolerances as allergies and interpret intestinal upsets as allergies.
-It is believed that under 10% of all allergic reactions are a consequence of a food allergy.
-A true allergy is an immunological response to a protein allergen, generally resulting in itchy skin, infections, and even hair loss.
-Most allergies seen in pets are due to fleas, dust mites, and environmental issues.
+Pet owners sometimes confuse food intolerances with allergies, often attributing gastrointestinal disturbances to allergies.
+In reality, less than 10% of all allergic reactions are due to a food allergy.
+A true food allergy is an immunological response to a specific protein allergen, typically manifesting as itchy skin, infections, or even hair loss.
+Most allergies in pets are caused by environmental factors such as fleas, dust mites, or other irritants.

-Veterinary practices can offer allergy testing to try and identify the potential causes of allergies.
+Veterinary practices can offer allergy testing to help identify the underlying causes.

-Regular onion consumption can result in changes to red blood cells that can lead to chronic lethargy, pale gums, weakened limbs, and a racing heart.
+Regular consumption of onions can alter red blood cells, leading to chronic lethargy, pale gums, weakened limbs, and a racing heart.

-Both of these foods are poisonous to dogs and can cause symptoms such as vomiting, diarrhoea, lack of urination, and, in extreme cases, kidney failure.
+Both are poisonous to dogs, potentially causing vomiting, diarrhoea, reduced urination, and, in severe cases, kidney failure.

 Grain-Free Dog Food

-Grain-free diets continue to be a major trend in the pet food industry.
-This form of dog food is produced without any grains and is particularly popular for dogs with specific food allergies.
+Grain-free diets continue to be a significant trend within the pet food industry.
+Produced without any grains, these diets are particularly popular for dogs with specific food allergies.

 • Improved skin and coat condition